BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 **Why are you using Grunt for the build?**

    -Grunt comes jam packed with features and plugins to help improve project automation tasks.
-Although the main job of Grunt (within Backbone-Require-Boilerplate) is to run the Require.js optimizer, it can also be used for other tasks such as JSHinting your code.
+Although the main job of Grunt (within Backbone-Require-Boilerplate) is to run the Require.js optimizer, it is also for other tasks such as JSHinting your code.

 **What Grunt plugins are you using?**